Man dies in three-vehicle crash in Butte County

 Preliminary information indicates that a 2003 Chevrolet Cavalier was northbound on U.S. Highway 85 in the inside driving lane when it crossed the turn lane and into the southbound lanes.
 The Cavalier sideswiped a southbound 2017 Ford F150 that was traveling in the inside driving lane.
 The Cavalier then crossed into the outside southbound lane and collided with a 2015 Peterbilt semi-truck and trailer.

 The 43-year-old male driver of the Cavalier was pronounced dead at the scene.
-The other two male drivers were not injured.
+Two male passengers were not injured.
 Only the driver of the pickup was wearing a seat belt.

 South Dakota’s Highway Patrol is in charge of the investigation.